 My love for cooking and the curiosity for traditional family recipes led me to write my first cookbook, Le ricette di mia nonna – My grandma’s recipes, a cookery book in Italian and in English on the food we daily eat at home.
 In 2012 Food Editore published my second cookbook, I love Toscana, which has been translated in English, Dutch, Polish and Taiwanese.
 Two more cookbooks followed I love Toscana: in 2014 Cucina da chef con ingredienti low cost, published with BUR, and in 2015 Cucina naturale: Frutta, published with Gribaudo.

 My fifth cookbook, La Cucina dei Mercati in Toscana, was published with Guido Tommasi Editore on February 2017.
-The English version, From the Markets of Tuscany: A cookbook, is available from the 19th of April in Italy and from the 1st of June in Europe, US and Canada.
+The English version, From the Markets of Tuscany: A cookbook, is available in Italy and abroad.

 From the markets of Tuscany: A cookbook (2018)

 Tuscan cooking is made at home, in grocery shops, in the local vegetable gardens and among the stalls of a market.
 This book is a collection of traditional and seasonal recipes and a guide to the best food markets in Tuscany.
 I will bring you with me on a tour through the most famous and lesser known areas of one of the most popular regions in the world, from the streets of Florence to those full of charm and mystery of Volterra, from Garfagnana to the wild Lunigiana, from the velvet hills of Val d’Orcia to those covered with vineyards and olive groves in the Chianti area.